Scientist CV Format

 Certifications

-Add certifications such as Good Clinical Practice (GCP), Laboratory Safety Training, or specialized bioinformatics credentials that demonstrate your technical proficiency and compliance.
+Enumerate pertinent certifications such as Good Clinical Practice (GCP), Responsible Conduct of Research (RCR), Laboratory Safety, or specialized software certifications.
+These credentials substantiate your domain expertise and compliance standards.

 Research Design & Analysis